Taiwan says discussing COVID-19 vaccine passports

 Chou said getting vaccines was still very difficult due to global shortages, but that they were working hard and he had no concrete timetable for when more might arrive.

-Taiwan's government said last week it would allow Terry Gou, the billionaire founder of Apple Inc (AAPL.O) supplier Foxconn (2317.TW), and Taiwan Semiconductor Manufacturing Co Ltd (2330.TW) to negotiate on its behalf for vaccines from Germany's BioNTech SE (22UAy.DE).
+Taiwan’s government said last week it would allow Terry Gou, the billionaire founder of Apple Inc supplier Foxconn, and Taiwan Semiconductor Manufacturing Co Ltd to negotiate on its behalf for vaccines from Germany’s BioNTech SE.

 “I want to emphasise that it is an opportunity, because there is almost no international use of this procurement method,” he said.